By HOWARD WIEDENHOEFT

 The newly combined staff worked long hours to complete the merger.
 They had to image all the Watertown policies and files.
 In the next three months, they filled a quart jar with staples they had to remove from these files.
 This initial work was finally completed by the end of year.

 After Forward’s first year, Board Chairman Charles Crave suggested that the mutual discuss long range planning and visioning.
 In April 2011, with the help of an outside facilitator, all directors and staff participated in the mutual’s first vision workshop.
-They discussed the future and the ever changing needs of our insureds, the insurance industry and Forward Mutual.
+They discussed the future and the ever-changing needs of our insureds, the insurance industry, and Forward Mutual.
 The board continues to hold such workshops every several years.

 The Watertown Mutual office building was sold in late 2010.
 Meanwhile, Forward Mutual’s office was crowded with employees and it was necessary to hold the board meetings off site.
 In April 2011, the board of directors approved the expansion of the office building.
 This addition was complete by the next year and Forward celebrated with an open house on May 18, 2012.
 It was fortunate Forward built the addition when it did because shortly after the state department of transportation announced the construction of a roundabout at the intersection of State Highway 16 and American Street.
 In 2012, the state purchased one-third acre of Forward’s lot for the roundabout.

 True to its name, Forward Mutual has always been innovative in its business thinking.
-It maintained an online presence long before other mutuals even considered a website.
+It maintained an online presence long before other mutuals had even considered a website.
 In 2015 Forward updated its website and began connecting to the community via social media.
 These new ways of marketing helped establish relationships with the mutual’s viewing community and allowed consumers to learn about Forward from whatever device they were using.
 Forward also added the convenience of paying online.